 Other fruit desserts like berries and shortcake can be prepped ahead and then assembled when ready to serve.

 Grab the Prep Ahead Meal Plan Sheet with Example Menu and Recipe Links

-If you’d like a full romantic date night dinner plan with recipe links and day by day steps to take to prep ahead your romantic dinner, add your email address below.
-I’ll get it right out to you.
+If you’d like a full romantic date night dinner plan with recipe links and day by day steps to take to prep ahead your romantic dinner, click the button below and you can download a copy.

 Relax and Enjoy Your Date Night Dinner

 You can make a great date night dinner at home with your honey with just a few minutes here and there a day or two before the date.

 It can make for a lovely dinner for the two of you without the expense, hassle, and fuss of eating out.

 Make your plan, prep your meal ahead of time and once it’s heating up or cooking in the oven, relax and enjoy your spouse.

 Having a tight budget doesn’t mean you can’t have a great date night dinner when you prep your meal ahead of time it can mean a great meal in minutes.

 What would be your favorite meal to prep ahead for your next date night?